jackhman/sergio-martin-rubio-site/_posts/2019-04-29-micronaut-a-new-contender-for-the-microservices-era.md

 ## Getting Started

-A **CLI tool** similar to the one provided by Spring, is avaialable to create your Micronaut applications.
+A **CLI tool** similar to the one provided by Spring is avaialable to create your Micronaut applications.
 The simplest way to start using the CLI tool is to install it through SDKMAM.

 ```shell
 curl -s https://get.sdkman.io | bash